Racism in Quebec: 2017 Quebec National Day Parade

 The 2017 Quebec National Day parade sparked significant controversy in the media and on social networks due to a performance many viewers perceived as racist.
 During the event, a video, which quickly went viral, showed a float being pulled by black teenagers while a group of white women danced around them.
 The Quebec National Day is an annual event celebrating diversity and integration in Quebec's multicultural society.
 However, this particular parade drew negative attention, mainly because of the contrasting images that some interpreted as reminiscent of historically oppressive times.

 The controversy began when Félix Brouillet, a Canadian citizen, uploaded the video to Facebook with the comment: "I doubt the parade organizers understood the concept of diversity" ("I'm not sure the parade organizers grasped the concept of diversity").
 In less than 24 hours, the video had been viewed by over a million people, triggering numerous online criticisms and debates under the hashtag #villeneuvegate.
 The event's organization responded to the criticisms, describing them as "disproportionate".
 Maxime Laporte, the committee's president, in an interview with Radio-Canada, defended the parade's diversity and called for calm.
 She explained, "We have people from all backgrounds: from Asia, Africa, everywhere in the world, who are now from Quebec and participated in the parade."
 She also mentioned that the incident was merely "a coincidence".

 For his part, Sterve Lubin, the coach of the teenagers who were pulling the float and who belong to the Louis-Joseph-Papineau institute, downplayed the situation in an interview with CBC News.
 Lubin stated: "It was a pleasure for us to participate.
-It's a shame that people focus more on color than on the participants."
+It's a shame that people focus more on colour than on the participants."
 The incident highlighted the tensions and issues surrounding racial and cultural representation in public events.
 As a result of the controversy, event organizations in Quebec and elsewhere in Canada were called upon to be more aware and considerate regarding diversity and cultural representation in their activities.